-This, coupled with an evolving dependence, means IT events – such as data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
+The evolving dependence of the business on IT means IT events – data loss, corruption, security breaches and infrastructure failures – can no longer be confined to the department in which they occurred.
 When one of these IT events occurs now, the whole organisation’s productivity, reputation and ability to achieve strategic goals are hampered.

-Despite this, many business leaders do not consider aligning IT risk management with strategic business initiatives.
+Yet despite this, many business leaders still aren’t considering aligning IT risk management with strategic business initiatives.
 Instead, they choose to rely on a traditional approach combining a cost-based analysis of ‘what may go wrong’ with metrics based on historic KPIs.

 Such an approach can be unreliable as it’s too narrow to effectively identify and manage risk.
 Risks that fall outside the conventional realm – like fires, floods and power failures – can be easily overlooked.
 Furthermore, it fails to demonstrate how risks can affect the likelihood of achieving strategic objectives because it does not establish links between them.
 This contravenes ISO 31000 which emphasises risk management as a strategic function to enable businesses to make risk-adjusted decisions, rather than a compliance-orientated one.

 Now, this isn’t to say that the act of quantifying and qualifying factors is not useful, as it most certainly is.
 Instead the key takeaway is that to effectively identify the risk of IT, use of a broader view is required.
 One which goes beyond traditional standards and aligns IT use with the strategic aims of the business.